-Police vs. Fire… The Battle of the Badges
+The Battle of the Badges …

-When it comes to fire safety vs. crime prevention, building codes are a constant battleground between police, who want to make houses hard to get into, and fire officials who want to make them easy to get out of.
+When it comes to fire safety vs. crime prevention, local building codes can be a constant battleground between police, who want to make houses hard to get into, and fire officials who want to make them easy to get out of.

 The egress window requirements are one part of the code where the police lost.

 The egress opening part of the residential building code actually prohibits some basic security practices.
-For example, you cannot cover your egress window with any barrier that cannot be easily opened or removed from the outside to let fire fighters get in.
+For example, you cannot cover your egress window with any barrier that cannot be easily opened or removed from the outside to let firefighters get in.

 Key locks on egress windows are prohibited.
 And, if you install a separate screen or storm window over your egress window, it must also provide a clear opening that meets egress window requirements and open from the inside without tools.

-Grills or covers are still a good idea to prevent leaves from accumulating in your well, and kids, pets and distracted adults from falling in.
-But they cannot be locked, latched or permanently attached so they cannot be removed or opened from the outside.
+Grills or covers are still a good idea to prevent leaves from accumulating in your well, and kids, pets, and distracted adults from falling in.
+But they cannot be locked, latched, or permanently attached so they cannot be removed or opened from the outside.

 He believes that the only practical security measure available is a strong light aimed at the well, activated by a motion detector, and placed high enough on your house that a burglar cannot just reach up and unscrew the bulb.

-If the bottom of the opening is more than 44" above the finished floor, some code authorities will permit you to build one step under the window, no more than 7 3/4" high, permanently attached to the wall, floor or both.
+If the bottom of the opening is more than 44" above the finished floor, some code authorities will permit you to build one step under the window, no more than 7 3/4" high, permanently attached to the wall, floor, or both.
 A temporary step is not allowed.

 Do You Have to Add Egress Windows to Your Old House?